miguelff/mydiff/README.md

    --server1 value              connection information for second server in the form of a DSN (<user>[:<password>]@<host>[:<port>][:<socket>]) or path to socket file.
    --server2 value              connection information for second server in the form of a DSN (<user>[:<password>]@<host>[:<port>][:<socket>]) or path to socket file.
-   -d value, --diff-type value  display differences in one of the following formats: [sql|compact] (default: "sql") --diff-opts value            options to pass through to the different diff-type formatters -r, --reverse                show diff in reverse direction, from server2 to server1 -v, --version                display version
+   -d value, --diff-type value  display differences in one of the following formats: [sql|compact] (default: "sql") -r, --reverse                show diff in reverse direction, from server2 to server1 -v, --version                display version
    -h, --help                   display this help